Alice Backes: Personal life and death

 Backes married only once, to Milton Citron, a native of New York, who was a Hollywood sound-effects specialist and editor for both film and television productions.
 The couple married in 1961 and remained together for over 20 years, until Milton's death in April 1983.
 They had no children.
 After her retirement from acting in the late 1990s, Backes continued to devote her time to charities and to her lifelong passion for music, studying the works of the classical masters, as well as Broadway scores and early choral compositions.

 Backes remained in Los Angeles until 2006, when she relocated to Virginia Beach, Virginia, to be closer to family members.
 The following year, on March 15, Backes died in her sleep of natural causes at the age of 83.
 In accordance with her wishes and under arrangements made with the Neptune Society, her body was cremated, and her ashes were scattered in the Pacific Ocean.

+Backes was a lifelong Mormon adherent.